yakir12/Associations.jl/README.md

 ## How to use

 ### Rational
+Recording, processing, and analysing videos of (behavioral) experiments usually includes some manual involvement.
+This manual component might only include renaming and organizing video files, but could also include manually tracking objects in the videos.
+The purpose of this package is to standardize your data at the earliest stage possible so that any subsequent manual involvement from your part would be as easy and robust as possible.
+This allows for streamlining the flow of your data from the original raw-format video files to the publishable figures showing the results of your analysis.

 When logging videotaped experiments, it is useful to think of the whole process in terms of 4 different "entities":

 1. **Video files**: the individual video files.
 One may contain a part, a whole, or multiple experimental runs.